python/mypy/docs/source/generics.rst

     *structural subtyping* for these ABCs, unlike simpler protocols like :py:class:`~typing.Iterable`, which use :ref:`structural subtyping <protocol-types>`.

-:py:class:`Generic <typing.Generic>` can be omitted from bases if there are other base classes that include type variables, such as ``Mapping[KT, VT]`` in the above example.
+When using the legacy syntax, :py:class:`Generic <typing.Generic>` can be omitted from bases if there are other base classes that include type variables, such as ``Mapping[KT, VT]`` in the above example.
 If you include ``Generic[...]`` in bases, then it should list all type variables present in other bases (or more,